 19 Fun Day Trips from Orlando Florida

-The following Florida destinations offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.
+The following road trips from Orlando offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.

 1. Drive an Airboat in Kissimmee